cr1979/Initial-Node-Project-with-Express-and-TypeScript/README.md

 # Initial-Node-Project-with-Express-and-TypeScript
-Initial project with node, express and TypeScript with ES2020
+Initial Node project configured with express and TypeScript (ES2020).
+Ready to start a project.

+## To run the project:
+npm run dev

+## To build the project:
+npm run build
+-> it creates a directory dist with javascript files